A Lightness of Being: Throwing Open the Windows of the SubconsciousLaurie Weinberg, BFA, JD, CT.H June 24, 2021

 We all want to lead productive lives filled with good friends, meaningful work, great health and abundance.
 Why is it that so many of us fail to reach our goals?
-I see the full range of human suffering in my private practice as a spiritual psychotherapist and hypnotherapist.
-I see people suffering through various degrees and types of misery.
+I see the full range of human suffering in my practice as a psychotherapist.
 One person is lonely, while another has a serious physical illness.
 One person has trouble finding meaning, while another suffers with a low opinion of themselves.

 Let’s make this more concrete.
 We are all like houses.
 In this analogy, the house represents the totality of our being – body, conscious mind, subconscious mind and soul.
 What happens if we don’t clean house on a continual basis?
 Dust, dirt and clutter ensue.
 What is the answer to the dilemma of a messy home?

 Why are healing modalities such as hypnotherapy and psychotherapy so powerful in cleaning the house?
-When we embark on a course of psychotherapy and/or hypnotherapy, it is akin to saying: “OK, enough, time to get to work.”
+When we embark on a course of therapy, it is akin to saying: “OK, enough, time to get to work.”
 We begin to pay attention and sort through accumulated layers of lifetimes of emotional and spiritual baggage.
-This is the stuff that we shoved into the basement, cupboards, closets, refrigerator, etc. Sounds like a big job?
-It is.
-And the job cannot be delegated.
-We must do the work.

 At some point in our journey, psychotherapy combined with hypnotherapy can be quite powerful.
-For example, many of those who have tried to lose a great deal of weight and been successful can report that they still have all the same feelings inside – those feelings didn’t go away with the weight.
+For example, many of those who have successfully lost weight can report that they still have all the same ‘fat’ feelings inside – those feelings didn’t go away with the weight.
 I was much like this at age 17.
 I had incorporated many wonderful changes in diet and exercise, but didn’t have the awareness yet that I really needed to go deeply into the basement as well as all over the house and do a thorough cleaning.
 Like the person who loses weight and is still unhappy, I had a partial shift but not a deeper shift in the overall flow and feeling inside the house.

 How do we clean house with hypnotherapy and psychotherapy?
 By turning our awareness and attention inward.
-For most of us, our attention is primarily focused on the outer world of people, places and objects.
-We have not been taught in childhood to value or understand the importance of keeping some of our awareness inside ourselves.
-If you have ever taken a yoga class and experienced the “savasana” posture (where one lies down at the end of a yoga class and totally relaxes the mind and body), or meditation, you can appreciate the value of spending time during the day consciously relaxing mind and body.
+If you have ever taken a yoga class and experienced the “savasana” posture (where one lies down and totally relaxes the mind and body), or meditation, you can appreciate the value of spending time during the day consciously relaxing mind and body.

 Some individuals are afraid to open the door to the basement, afraid of what they will find, afraid of change – this is normal!
 However, as a client progresses, they begin to realize the great value of opening the basement door and taking a look – they also realize that it is not really so scary after all!
 In fact, sometimes it is filled with wonder!